 I do walk, play, and bike with the family, but as far as planned workouts, I leave it at 4.
 Most of our 12 week fitness programs at Kemme Fitness call for 4 days a week.
 Research indicates you shouldn’t do more than 3 days in a row, as the 4th day will most likely not get you as much benefit, but it won’t kill you either.

 If you need to lose weight, you can bump it up to 5 days a week if needed.
 Better than that, I would suggest keeping the 4 days and throw in running, biking, or other cardio-based activities whenever you want.
 You won’t get all the benefits of Functional Fitness with those, but your body can take that type of activity daily without burning you out.
 So if you are on a weight loss journey, do 4 or 5 of our workouts (or similar Functional Fitness workouts) a week with additional cardio.
 And of course, don’t forget the dieting part – duh!

 Runners: Ok, here we go.
-I write about runners and Functional Fitness in my ebook, Functional Fitness Defined. click on this link for a free copy.
+I write about runners and Functional Fitness in my ebook, Functional Fitness Defined.
 Essentially, I argue runners will gain benefits from having a Functional Fitness cross training program.
 Of course, runners and ultra runners need to get in their miles, but adding in 1 to 3 Functional Fitness workouts a week will not only give them a better balanced body and better quality of life, but it will most likely even improve their running!
 Yeah, you read that right!